 Four of these schools, Abdulaziz, Advanced Learning, King Faisal and Saud International teach boys and girls separately, with the latter only being taught at King Faisal up to the age of six.

 For more information on these schools, please go to each school’s individual entry on The GSGI database or The GSGI article 'Best schools in Riyadh considered by expats'.

 The school run

 Never underestimate the importance of how long it takes to tackle the school run in foreign cities, where log jams occur at particular points of the day.
-In Riyadh, there’s the additional hazard of prayers, at drop-off and pick-up times, which can result in massively longer journey times.
+In Riyadh, there’s the additional hazard of prayers, at drop-off and pick-up times, which can result in a massively longer journey.
 Most international schools run a bus service or there is the luxurious alternative of your husband’s (and your husband will be the breadwinner here) driver.
 He tends to know the idiosyncratic, regular and often puzzling alterations to the best routes, by instinct, as well as knowledge.

 The time taken to reach international schools from the most popular expat compounds tends (rather surprisingly, considering that Riyadh covers the same area as Greater London) to be roughly the same at 20-30 minutes.
 Luckily, intelligent developers of these schools put two and two together and made sure that the product was in fairly easy reach of its potential purchasers.

 Definitely not one of the corners of the globe that encourages international schools and foreign ways, so the choice is narrow and a lot of families face up to having to be apart from their children in term-time and sending them to board back home.